teach-plt/www/notes/interpreter.md

   while (and (x < 10, f(x++))) { ... }
 ```

-Digression on:  call-by-name  (call-by-need)  call-by-value
+### Digression:  call-by-name / call-by-need /  call-by-value

+(This is properly covered in the lecture on functional languages and in lab 4.)

 - call-by-value: evaluate function arguments, pass values to function
 - call-by-name: pass expressions to function unevaluated (substitution)
 - call-by-need: like call-by-name, only evaluate each argument when it